 The FAHS biannual Newsletter is full of stories from FAHS member societies around Australia that show how diverse and active our history community is.
-The FAHS biannual Newsletter is full of stories from FAHS member societies around Australia that show how diverse and active our history community is.
-The FAHS biannual Newsletter is full of stories from FAHS member societies around Australia that show how diverse and active our history community is.

 This issue explores the theme Connections in every sense of the word.
 Connections between historical societies and between a historical society and another organisation almost always lead to success.
 We learn how meaningful connections can be made between collections and the community.
 Finally, we consider the complex connections between one’s identity and the GLAM workplace.